Artificial intelligence

 When events are uploaded, they are categorised as 'unknown' events.

-This is a combination of the two above options and it is only recommended when extreme sensitivity is required.
+This is a combination of the two previous options and is only recommended when extreme sensitivity is required.

 The AI model is sometimes able to identify very small objects far away that motion detection would miss.
 Likewise, motion detection will sometimes trigger on things that AI does not recognise as a threat.